A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Incorporating a pooled structure into the Network Scale Up Method

 We now describe the standard NSUM model as proposed in \citet{Killworth_1998b}.
 The number of people in group $k$ that person $i$ knew is modelled by

 where $d_i$ is the number of people in person $i$'s personal network.
-We assume the responses are independent across groups and individuals.
-From the standard NSUM model, the maximum likelihood estimate for the size of a unknown group $k$ is
+Although the Binomial model is conditioned on $d_i$, in practice $d_i$ is not known and its maximum likelihood estimate given the groups of known size is used in place.
+The authors assumed that the responses are independent across groups and individuals.
+From the standard NSUM model when $d_i$ is known, the maximum likelihood estimate for the size of a unknown group $k$ is

-In a study seeking to determine the size of a hidden group in multiple municipalities, each municipality's ARD would be treated separately and no information is shared across the municipalities to generate estimates.
+In a study seeking to determine the size of a hidden group in multiple municipalities, using this standard NSUM model would treat each municipality's ARD separately with no information shared across the municipalities to generate estimates.
 This is plausible in contexts where the municipalities are clearly unrelated but this is not the case in subnational studies like our motivating example.